-It's not possible to introduce Truth because Truth is always recognized.
+It's not possible to introduce truth because truth is always recognized.

-Think about the times you have discovered the Truth -- you've probably been reading someone else's wisdom or listening to someone speak: those things that give you pause -- that resonate with you -- are rarely totally new concepts or thoughts you've never had before.
+Think about the times you have discovered the truth.
+You've probably been reading someone else's wisdom or listening to someone speak — those things that give you pause, that resonate with you, are rarely totally new concepts or thoughts you've never had before.

-Truth can be buried, disguised, obscured, forgotten, or ignored -- but when Truth is discovered it is actually being re-discovered.
+Truth can be buried, disguised, obscured, forgotten, or ignored — but when truth is discovered it is actually being re-discovered.

 "Yes!
-I've had these thoughts before--I just never knew there was a name for them."
+I've had these thoughts before.
+I just never knew there was a name for them."

-We seek validation because we know what we know -- we know more than we give ourselves credit for -- but many times the Truth is kept in a box alongside other Mysteries -- it's known by the Heart, the Gut, the Still Small Voice; and the Mind, pretending to be the Boss of Us, demands logic, evidence, proof.
+We seek validation because we know what we know — we know more than we give ourselves credit for — and many times the truth is kept in a box alongside other mysteries.
+It's known by the heart, the gut, the still small voice within.
+But the mind, pretending to be the Boss of Everything, demands logic, evidence, proof.

 We ultimately mirror one another; we are constantly seeking to find evidence of ourselves in each other.
 When your words match my thoughts, then I am one more tiny step closer to knowing the Unity of All That Is.